 Indian aviation, flying high

-- By 2020, Indian carriers plan to increase their fleet size to reach 800 aircrafts
+- Indian carriers plan to increase their fleet size to 800 aircrafts by 2020

-- By 2032, Freight traffic on airports in India is expected to cross 11.4 MT
+- Freight traffic on Indian airports is expected to cross 11.4 MT by 2032

 Up to 100% FDI is permitted in Non-scheduled air transport services under the automatic route.